Clithon spinosum

 Clithon spinosum is a species of brackish water and freshwater snail with an operculum, a nerite.
 It is an aquatic gastropod mollusk in the family Neritidae, the nerites.

 Distribution

-Distribution of Clithon spinosum include Indo-Pacific and it ranges from New Guinea and south-eastern Asia and eastern Asia to Marquesas.
+Distribution of Clithon spinosum includes the Indo-Pacific and it ranges from New Guinea and south-eastern Asia and eastern Asia to Marquesas.
 It also occurs in Japan, New Georgia, Fiji and Tahiti and in French Polynesia including the following Society Islands: Tahiti, Mo'orea, Raiatea, Huahine.

 Description

 There are always spines on its shell.
 Spines are long and thin and they are directed rearward.
 The width of the shell is 15–20 mm.

 Ecology

 Clithon spinosum is a dioecious (it has two separate sexes) and amphidromous snail.
 Adults live in freshwater and larvae are marine.
 Larvae are long-lived planktotrophs.
 Adults prefer boulders and cobbles over granules as a substrate.
 They were found mainly on bottom of rocks in aquaria and in situ.
 They are reported from altitude 0–10 m a.s.l.
 They can reach densities up to 57.0 ± 17.3 snails per square meter of a stream.
 Adults can survive 8 hours in seawater (longer exposure was not tested).

 It is not used as food source by humans.